Help! My newborn refuses to sleep in their bassinet or crib.

 As a Fort Collins newborn sleep consultant, my best advice for getting your baby to sleep in the bassinet or crib is to not allow them to get overtired.
 If you lay your baby down past the optimal awake window, a hormonal response has already taken place and the body is producing cortisol and adrenaline to stay awake.
 Imagine drinking an expresso while trying to sleep.
 If you miss their awake window, hold them to sleep or pop them in a stroller or car.
 Expect that they may cry more than normal and need a lot of help getting to sleep.
 Try to follow their awake windows more closely next time.
 Start slow and try 1-2 times a day to lay them down for a nap in their bassinet (more if tolerated well).
 Your baby will still need your help falling to sleep which may come in the form of holding until drowsy, rocking, or putting your hand on their chest.
 I also recommend swaddling your baby for sleep and making sure they have their tummy full before attempting to lay them down.

 If you’re still struggling with your newborn’s sleep, reach out!
-As a Fort Collins newborn sleep coach, I have specialized training in newborn sleep and have worked with hundreds of parents who were just like you; downright exhausted.
+As a Fort Collins newborn sleep coach, I have specialized training in newborn sleep and have worked with hundreds of parents just like you; downright exhausted.
 There is hope for you too!